 REALITY: Nope!
 The psychoactive cannabinoid that you’re thinking of is that mysterious relative we mentioned before, THC.
 Hemp-extracted CBD normally carries very low levels of THC (less than 0.3%) and if you opt for products made with pure CBD isolate from a reputable and transparent source, you’ll ensure CBD is all you’re getting.
 And CBD is not psychoactive.

 MYTH: CBD Is Illegal in the United States

-No need to worry, since the 2018 Farm Bill was passed, hemp-derived CBD is legal in all 50 states.
+REALITY: Definitely not!
+There’s no need to worry about this.
+Since the 2018 Farm Bill was passed, hemp-derived CBD is legal in all 50 states.
 You can possess it, consume it and even fly with it!

-False!
-According to the World Health Organization, “CBD exhibits no effects indicative of any abuse or dependence potential.”
+REALITY: False!
+At least, according to the World Health Organization that stated, “CBD exhibits no effects indicative of any abuse or dependence potential.”